-If you're dealing with a homesick child that your pack leaders can't convince to stay, you may bring them to a member of the camp staff for assistance.
-The camp staff is well trained and has lots of practice working with homesick scouts.
-If you need further help, they will assist or bring them (with you) to the administrative staff.
+If you're dealing with a homesick child that your pack leaders can't convince to stay, you may bring them to a camp staff member for assistance.
+The camp staff is well-trained and has lots of practice working with homesick scouts.
+If you need further help, they will assist you or bring them (with you) to the administrative staff.